Operating Cash Flow

 Xero users can tie operating cash flow back to the specific accounts and customers driving the movement, turning it from a headline number into an actionable signal.

-Understand and act on operating cash flow with KPI Tree
+Understand and act on Operating Cash Flow with KPI Tree

 Pull operating cash flow from Xero's Bank Summary report combined with the profit and loss report, through MCP or your warehouse.
 Link it causally to AR ageing, AP ageing, and revenue in the same metric tree so cash flow movements have traceable drivers.